wpierozak/ALFIPbus/README.md

 ## Description

 The IpbusSWT repository provides an implementation of SWT-to-IPbus translation dedicated for use with FRED Alice software.
-The core of the solution is the **SWTelectronics** class, which inherits from the **IPbusTarget** (IPbus submodule) and the **DimRpcParallel** (DimRpcParallel submodule).
-SWTelectronics is designed to provide a single service in a ALF-like manner and to receive messages in a format provided by FRED to ALF.
+The core of the solution is the **SwtLink** class, which inherits from the **IPbusTarget** (IPbus submodule) and the **DimRpcParallel** (DimRpcParallel submodule).
+SwtLink is designed to provide a single service in a ALF-like manner and to receive messages in a format provided by FRED to ALF.

 ### Example
 Example code is provided in the **flp_test_server.cpp** file, content of the file is also included below.

 ```
-#include"SWTelectronics.h"
+#include"SwtLink.h"
 #include<dim/dis.hxx>
 #include<chrono>
 #include<thread>